Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-and vary $v_0$ to achieve the desired shock energy deposition, $E_{\rm sh}$.
-A fluid parcel thus initially is launched outward but may reverse and fall back if $v_{\rm sh}$ is less than the local escape velocity.
-The fallback time for a given shell of bound stellar material at initial radius $r$ can be estimated as
+and treat $v_0$ as a free parameter to match $E_{\rm sh}$ which we are trying to simulate.
+A fluid parcel is initially launched outward but may reverse and fall back if $v_{\rm sh}$ is less than the local escape velocity.
+Material expelled with $v_{\rm sh}<v_{\rm esc}$, where $v_{\rm esc}(r) = (2Gm/r)^{1/2}$ is the escape velocity, has a maximal radius

+where $r$ is the initial radius and $r_{\rm tr}(r)$ is the maximal, or ``turning" radius of material initially at radius $r$.
+The fallback time $t_{\rm fb} (r)$ for a shell of bound stellar material expelled to turning radius $r_{\rm rt}$ is then